 - 3 How much does Smile Direct Club cost in the UK?

 - 5 Reviews from users in the UK

 What is Smile Direct Club?

-Smile Direct Club (SDC) is a “teledentistry” company that offers a cheaper alternative to braces and clear aligners like Invisalign.
+Smile Direct Club (SDC) is a “teledentistry” company that offers a cheaper alternative to braces and clear aligners like Invisalign by dealing directly with consumers.
 The company is based in the US, where it is a well-known name in this kind of DIY orthodontics.

 This is how the process works:

 - You use an at-home kit to make an impression of your teeth, or visit one of their SmileShop locations to get digital scans